NunoCardoso/AdventOfCode/README.md

 * Aim for less than 1 second to solve both day puzzles
 * Focus on readability.
 Code should be easy to follow with declarative functions
 * Move away from structures like [number, number, number, string], they are fast but not easy to follow in code.
+* after solution is done, I can remove the partial part codes.
+Solutions should run both parts in one go.

 ## Typing
 * do type everything.
 Avoid `any` type.
+* avoid global.structureClone, it is very slow
 * Reuse types such as `Location`, `Dimension`, `World`, they help.
 * use [] instead of `Array`.
 * If possible, avoid `Record` and use `Map`. `Set` are also useful sometimes instead of `Array`